lucasquemelli/twitter_data_extraction/README.md

 # 6. Creating plugins

 To store the classes we used in this project, we created plugins.
+All classes we used may be imported from operators.